 Bitwarden is free for personal use, but also has some extras with $10 and $40 year plans.

 Bitwarden's browser extensions are great, Android support is great, and there's a command line app.
-You can even set up your own Bitwarden repository.
+You can even set up your own Bitwarden repository, although that's something I don't really need.

 Bitwarden doesn't have LastPass's data breach history, and it appears to cater to people like me who just want the job done without a ton of commercialisation effects.

-There are a couple of ways to migrate from Pass to Bitwarden, but I found that Pass can pile up a lot of obsolete and irregular data, so I've installed the Bitwarden and Pass Browser extensions side by side, so I can build the Bitwarden vault as I go along.
-Pass remains a far better solution for command line applications though.
-Seems like nobody can get it right.
+There are a couple of ways to migrate from Pass to Bitwarden, but I found that Pass can pile up a lot of obsolete and irregular data, so I've installed the Bitwarden and Pass Browser Firefox extensions side by side, so I can build the Bitwarden vault as I go along.